What is the Flipped Classroom?

 How to Flip Your Classroom

-Wondering how to flip your classroom?
+Wondering how to invert your classroom?
 If you're ready to get started using the flipped teaching model, follow these steps:

 1. Determine Your Technology